-The resident workers in South West RED Region have a lower proportion of people using public transport to get to work than Queensland.
+Within the South West RED Region, there is a lower proportion of resident All industries workers using public transport to get to work than the Queensland workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;

 - The number of motor vehicles available within a household; and